-In this blog post we are going to discuss What is Cloning in Git or Git Clone but before learning, if you have referred to the previous tutorials where we have discussed Git Fork or Forking in GitHub, then those will make you comfortable in understanding the git Clone concept easily.
+In this blog post, we are going to discuss What is Cloning in Git or Git Clone, but before learning, if you have referred to the previous tutorials where we have discussed Git Fork or Forking in GitHub, then those will make you comfortable in understanding the git Clone concept easily.

-- What is Git Clone or Cloning in Git?
+• What is Git Clone or Cloning in Git?

-- Why Clone a Repository?
+• Why Clone a Repository?

-- How does Cloning in Git works?
+• How does Cloning in Git work?

 What is Git Clone or Cloning in Git?

-If you have made some changes and committed to your local repository (cloned repository) then those changes will not reflect on your remote repository.
+If you have made some changes and committed to your local repository (cloned repository), then those changes will not reflect on your remote repository.
 But you can synch your changes with a remote repository anytime.

 However, if you want to choose a different name for the folder that holds your cloned code, you can specify it after the URL of the repository.